 Who is affected?

-All those involved in the e-commerce supply chain are affected, from sellers and marketplaces/platforms, both inside and outside the EU, to postal operators and courier companies, customs and tax administrations in the different EU Member States, as well as consumers.
+Everyone in the e-commerce supply chain is affected, from sellers and marketplaces/platforms, both inside and outside the European Union, to postal operators and courier companies, customs and tax administrations in the different Member States of the European Union, including consumers.

 If so, see the sections on the new special one-stop-shop schemes (OSS and IOSS) to find out what they are for, how they work, who they affect, how to register for them and what you need to do when you start using them.

-Link to the section "The new one-stop-shop schemes”
+Link to section "The new single window regimes"

 The new rules will make it possible to:

-Ensure that VAT is paid where the goods and services are consumed;
+Ensure that VAT is paid where the consumption of goods and services occurs;

-Create a uniform and transparent VAT system for cross-border supplies of goods and services;
+Create a uniform and transparent VAT system for cross-border deliveries of goods and services;

 Establish fair competition between European and foreign players in the e-commerce market, and between e-commerce and traditional shops;

-Provide businesses with a simple and uniform system to declare and pay VAT in the EU through the One Stop Shop for VAT (OSS)/Import One Stop Shop (IOSS).
+Offer companies a simple and uniform system to declare and pay their VAT in the EU through the Single Window of the VAT (OSS) / Import Single Window (IOSS).

-If you do not register for IOSS, the VAT will be paid by your customer when importing the goods into the EU.
-Postal operators or courier companies may charge customers an additional clearance fee to collect this VAT and make the necessary arrangements at the time of importing the goods.
+If you do not register with IOSS, VAT will be paid by your customer when importing the goods into the EU.
+Postal operators or courier companies may charge the customer an additional clearance fee to collect this VAT and carry out the necessary procedures at the time of import of the goods.

-As customers of the EU are used to prices including VAT, the payment of additional fees at the time of import could lead to customers rejecting the package in question.
+As EU customers are accustomed to prices including VAT , paying additional fees at the time of import could cause The customer will reject the package in question.